 Chile & Argentina

 Students participating in this immersion visit Santiago, Chile, and Buenos Aires, Argentina.
 These major business and political centers give students insight into rapidly emerging and modernizing economies.
 The trip also introduces the group to the beauty of Chile and the vibrant culture of Argentina.
 Many students will round out their experience with personal trips to Rio de Janiero before returning to campus.

 Delve into the many socio-economic issues that have shaped South Africa’s turbulent history and form its dynamic present, and get first-hand insights on doing business in Africa’s powerhouse economy.
 With visits to Johannesburg and Cape Town, students will explore such topics as the role of social entrepreneurship in a culturally-diverse economy while experiencing the natural beauty of the south of the African continent.

 Mod Abroad in Santiago, Chile

 MBA students have the unique opportunity to have a fully immersive study abroad opportunity in Santiago, Chile.
 During Mod 2, between Fall Break and Christmas, second year and one year students take a full schedule of MBA courses with experienced practitioners from Chile in partnership with Universidad Catholica.
 In addition to business courses in English, students will have the opportunity to learn or improve their Spanish language skills.
-Class schedules allow for a great deal of travel opportunities for students to explore the Andes region.
-Popular trips from Santiago include Chile's Atacama Desert, Machu Picchu in Peru, and multi-day trekking in Patagonia.
+Class schedules allow for many travel opportunities for students to explore the Andes region.
+Popular trips from Santiago include Chile’s Atacama Desert, Machu Picchu in Peru, and multi-day trekking in Patagonia.